antoneliasson/Writers_Choice/README.md

     $ python setup.py test -q

+With Pyramid 1.5 and pyramid_chameleon 0.1 the tests prints a deprecation warning, which you may ignore for now.

-If you have `nose` and `coverage` installed you can use ut to check the project's amazing test coverage.
+If you want to see the project's amazing test coverage, install the `nose` and `coverage` packages and run `nosetests`.

+    $ pip install nose coverage
     $ nosetests

 Start the application using Pyramid's included HTTP server [waitress][].